can-lehmann/owlkettle/docs/widgets.md

 ###### Events

 - activate: `proc (password: string)` Triggered when the user "activated" the entry e.g. by hitting "enter" key while PasswordEntry is in focus.
+- changed: `proc (password: string)` Triggered when the user types in the PasswordEntry.

 ## ProgressBar